 In addition, pupil progress is tracked very carefully on entry and throughout the school.
 Early identification of any problem helps to ensure that appropriate support and interventions are put in place.
 This means that all learners are able to access education at an appropriate level.

 Inclusion in education has, until recently, been limited to ensuring that children with special educational needs and disabilities be properly provided for within a mainstream school.
 Here at Christ Church we believe that inclusion extends far beyond just those children with special educational needs; we feel it should apply equally to those whose first language may not be English, those from different ethnic and cultural backgrounds, children with a range of disabilities, and those of different religions.
 Mainstream schools are not necessarily always the best place for all children to be, but we will do our very best to ensure that those children who attend our school thrive.

 To find out more about our approach to children with special educational needs and disabilities (SEND), simply click on the following link:

 Our SENCO’s contact details can be found below:

 Equality at Christ Church

-Within the Christian ethos of our school, we encourage our children not only to accept and tolerate differences but to celebrate them and to support each other in many ways.
+Within the Christian ethos of our school, we encourage our children not only to accept and tolerate differences but to celebrate them and support each other in many different ways.
 We do not tolerate discrimination of any kind and will handle any such discrimination in a firm, fair manner.

 Because of this, we take our legal obligations under the Equality Act (2010) very seriously.
-As part of that legal obligation, we publish our ‘Equality Objectives’, that are compiled from information gathered from children, parents and carers.
+As part of that legal obligation, we publish our ‘Equality Objectives’ that are compiled from information gathered from children, parents, and carers.
 To read our current objectives, please click on the link below.